-The Swedish Government’s target is for food waste to decrease by 20 weight per cent per person from 2020 to 2025.
+The Swedish government’s target is for food waste to decrease by 20 weight per cent per person from 2020 to 2025.

 The problem today is that many vital products are hard to dispose of.
 A new movement is gaining ground that seeks to ensure everything can be reused somehow.

 Circular economy is an approach that involves using products that can be reused completely, a so-called cradle-to-cradle approach.
-In 2018 the Swedish government even established a special advisory group, Delegationen för cirkulär ekonomi (the delegation for circular economy, link in Swedish), to help make circular economy a key part of government policy.
+In 2018 the Swedish government even established a special advisory group, Delegationen för cirkulär ekonomi (the advisory group for circular economy, link in Swedish), to help make circular economy a key part of government policy.

 Changing Swedish recycling behaviour

 At the forefront of this movement is a startup that sprang out of Stockholm’s buzzing design scene.
-Beteendelabbet (link in Swedish), Swedish for ‘behaviour lab’, tries to find innovative solutions to sustainable living.
+Beteendelabbet (link in Swedish), Swedish for ‘the behaviour lab’, tries to find innovative solutions to sustainable living.
 Building on Sweden’s industrial design heritage and recruiting from Stockholm’s renowned design schools, the company has its sights set on transforming how Swedes live.